LBCrion/sfwbar/doc/sfwbar.rst

 In the above example, value of the MyExpr variable will be calculated and the result will be used in computing the value expression.
-Intermediate varibles have type and have all of the fields of a scan variable (i.e. val, pval, time etc).
+Intermediate variables have type and have all of the fields of a scan variable (i.e. val, pval, time etc).
 They can be used the same way as scan variables.

 Miscellaneous